geopm/geopm/integration/experiment/ffnet/README.md

   - `--min-frequency`: the minimum CPU frequency setting for the sweep.
 If not specified, a CPU frequency sweep will not run.

-  - `--step-frequency`: the step size in hertz between CPU frequency settings for the sweep.
+  - `--step-frequency`: (optional) the step size in hertz between CPU frequency settings for the sweep.
 The default value is the CPU's frequency step size.

-  - `--run-max-turbo`: executes additional runs with max turbo frequency as the limit for the core frequency.
+  - `--run-max-turbo`: (optional, default=False) executes additional runs with max turbo frequency as the limit for the core frequency.

   **CPU Uncore Frequency Settings**